 - With one account it may be easier to manage an investment strategy that meets your own goals, circumstances, and appetite for risk.

 - Your other super accounts may charge exit or withdrawal fees, so it’s important to ask upfront

 - There could be tax implications depending on your situation

 - You could lose some features and benefits you currently have in other super accounts, which may include things like insurance cover.

 Want us to do the legwork?

-If you want to roll your super into your AMP account, we can also do the consolidation work for you, however it’s important to consider your circumstances and you may want to speak to your adviser.
+If you want to roll your super into your AMP account, you can also request this through our free super search service, however it’s important to consider your circumstances and you may want to speak to your adviser.

 If you don’t have an adviser, call us on 131 267 or use our find an adviser search engine.

 Other ways you can locate your lost and unclaimed super include logging in or creating a myGov account via the ATO, or contacting your previous employers and finding out which super funds they paid contributions to on your behalf.